odino/odino.github.com/source/_posts/2017-03-16-when-debugging-doesnt-suck-beautiful-errors.markdown

-We have great infrastructures in place to log information and monitor our systems where, in theory, everything is taken care of; then the day comes when disaster, in the form of a nasty bug, strikes and we're left, clueless, trying to understand what's going on with our software.
+We have great infrastructures in place to log information and monitor our systems where, in theory, everything is taken care of; then the day comes when disaster, in the form of a nasty bug, strikes and we're left trying to understand what's going on with our software.

 How many times, after fixing a bug, you find yourself saying